Diorama

-A diorama is a replica of a scene, typically a three-dimensional full-size or miniature model, sometimes enclosed in a glass showcase for a museum.
-Dioramas are often built by hobbyists as part of related hobbies such as military vehicle modeling, miniature figure modeling, or aircraft modeling.
+A diorama is a replica of a scene, typically a three-dimensional model either full-sized or miniature.
+Sometimes dioramas are enclosed in a glass showcase at a museum.
+Dioramas are often built by hobbyists as part of related hobbies like military vehicle modeling, miniature figure modeling, or aircraft modeling.

-In the United States around 1950 and onward, natural history dioramas in museums became less fashionable, leading to many being removed, dismantled or destroyed.
+In the United States around 1950 and onward, natural history dioramas in museums became less fashionable, leading to many being removed, dismantled, or destroyed.

 Etymology

-The word "diorama" originated in 1823 as a type of picture-viewing device, from the French in 1822.
-The word literally means "through that which is seen", from the Greek di- "through" + orama "that which is seen, a sight".
-The diorama was invented by Louis Daguerre and Charles Marie Bouton, first exhibited in Paris in July 1822 and at The Diorama, Regent's Park on September 29, 1823.
-The meaning "small-scale replica of a scene, etc." is from 1902.

-Daguerre's and Bouton's diorama consisted of a piece of material painted on both sides.
-When illuminated from the front, the scene would be shown in one state and by switching to illumination from behind another phase or aspect would be seen.
-Scenes in daylight changed to moonlight, a train travelling on a track would crash, or an earthquake would be shown in before and after pictures.
+Artists Louis Daguerre and Charles Marie Bouton coined the name "diorama" for a theatrical system that used variable lighting to give a translucent painting the illusion of depth and movement.
+It derives from Greek δια- (through) + ὅραμα (visible image) = "see-through image."
+The first use in reference to museum displays is recorded in 1902, although such displays existed before.

 Modern

-The current, popular understanding of the term "diorama" denotes a partially three-dimensional, full-size replica or scale model of a landscape typically showing historical events, nature scenes or cityscapes, for purposes of education or entertainment.
+The current, popular understanding of the term "diorama" denotes a partially three-dimensional, full-size replica or scale model of a landscape typically showing historical events, nature scenes, or cityscapes, for purposes of education or entertainment.

-One of the first uses of dioramas in a museum was in Stockholm, Sweden, where the Biological Museum opened in 1893.
-It had several dioramas, over three floors.
-They were also implemented by the National Museum Grigore Antipa from Bucharest Romania and constituted a source of inspiration for many important museums in the world (such as the American Museum of Natural History in New York and the Great Oceanographic Museum in Berlin) [reference below].
+One of the first uses of dioramas in a museum was in Stockholm, Sweden where the Biological Museum opened in 1893.
+It had several dioramas which were on three floors.
+They were implemented by the Grigore Antipa National Museum of Natural History Bucharest, Romania and constituted a source of inspiration for many important museums in the world (such as the American Museum of Natural History in Manhattan, New York and the Great Oceanographic Museum in Berlin).

 Miniature

 Miniature dioramas are typically much smaller, and use scale models and landscaping to create historical or fictional scenes.
 Such a scale model-based diorama is used, for example, in Chicago's Museum of Science and Industry to display railroading.
-This diorama employs a common model railroading scale of 1:87 (HO scale).
-Hobbyist dioramas often use scales such as 1:35 or 1:48.
+That diorama employs a common model railroading scale of 1:87 (HO scale).
+Hobbyist dioramas often use scales including 1:35 or 1:48.

 An early, and exceptionally large example was created between 1830 and 1838 by a British Army officer.
 William Siborne, and represents the Battle of Waterloo at about 7.45 pm, on 18 June 1815.
 The diorama measures 8.33 by 6 m and used around 70,000 model soldiers in its construction.
 It is now part of the collection of the National Army Museum in London.

 Sheperd Paine, a prominent hobbyist, popularized the modern miniature diorama beginning in the 1970s.